codescalersinternships/Datetime-Client-MohamedFadel/README.md

 ## Features

-- Fetch date and time from standard HTTP and Gin servers
+- Fetch date and time from any server exposing a datetime API
 - Support for JSON and plain text response formats
-- Environment variable configuration
+- Command-line flag configuration
 - Exponential backoff retry mechanism
 - Logging with Zap logger
 - Docker support for easy deployment